 I meant to respond and politely decline but I didn’t.
 I got too busy working with major brands and PR firms that value my time, my voice, and my influence.
 But I didn’t say that magic word.
 That word that inspired this whole post.
 My expertise.

-(In case the video doesn’t appear, you can view it here and read the key quote from her interview below.)
+and the key quote from her interview below.)

 “Who are these bloggers?
 They’re not trained editors at Vogue magazine.
 There are bloggers writing recipes that aren’t tested that aren’t necessarily very good, or are copies of what really good editors have created and done.
 Bloggers create a kind of a popularity but they are not the experts.
 We have to understand that.” ~ Martha Stewart

 I like that you say exactly what’s on your mind.
 I like that you criticize the very people you reach out to to help elevate your business into the social media space.
 You take your lumps and you like it.
 Even when you were sent to prison as a convicted felon.
 You owned up to it and you took your punishment and you thrived after your release.

 But let’s talk about expertise for a moment.
 I’d like to introduce you to a few of my favorite bloggers:

 Lisa Lehmann, blogger at Lisa Lehmann Designs.
 Lisa is a trained artist and metal smith who handcrafts beautiful pieces of jewelry while following her commitment to the environment with use of 100% recycled metals, as well as genuine fair trade gemstones.
 She’s also a really awesome person.